 I spotted the Pink Flamingo van parked up on the Pentire headland (Esplanade road on the oceanfront) all summer 2020.
-I can confirm that they are back this year, 2021, and have made it through the pandemic!
+I can confirm that they are back and have made it through the pandemic!
 Woohoo!

 Yummy ice cream and the perfect lunchtime pick me up after a dip in the ocean!

-There’s also the Koala Karlous coffee and bakes van which serves up THE BEST coffee and vegan goodies.
+There’s also a coffee and bakes van which serves up THE BEST coffee and vegan goodies right on South Fistral.